jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 One question that came up to me was: why are memory-mapped files a better choice over paging - since both of them are managed by the OS, and both try to optimize memory resource usage between memory and external disks?

+Or: is every 64-bit system suitable for memory-mapped files?

 Another one: do Linux/Solaris offer adequate solutions to the challenges of switching to ``mmap``'ed Lucene directories?

 And finally: are there already answers to ``mmap``-related questions?